gmostofabd/gmostofaBD/README.md

 # Hi There!
 I'm gmostofaBD 👋
 ---
-I'm a passionate Electronic Engineer at an Engineering University in Bangladesh.
-With a background in technology research and international conference experience, I love diving into hands-on projects and exploring innovative solutions.
+Welcome to my GitHub profile!
+I’m a passionate Electronics Engineer with over 20 years of experience in the technology sector and research, currently serving as a full-time instructor at an Engineering University in Bangladesh.
+With a solid background in Electronics Engineering and Computer Science and Engineering, I thrive on diving into hands-on projects and exploring innovative solutions.
+Explore my repositories to find work on microcontroller programming, IoT solutions, robotics, and more, showcasing how I blend extensive expertise with cutting-edge technology.

 <br/><br/>

 ### 🔭 **What I Do**